'No criminality' after officers sickened by Shake Shack milkshakes, NYPD says

 Detectives are looking into whether the shake machine was improperly cleaned, with cleaning fluid remnants remaining inside at the time the officers' shakes were prepared.

-But before the investigation was completed, multiple police unions put out statements, including one from the Detectives Endowment Association saying their offices were intentionally poisoned.
+But before the investigation was completed, multiple police unions put out statements, including one from the Detectives Endowment Association saying their officers were intentionally poisoned.

 That tweet was shared about 11,000 times.